Skip to main content

 A plain-language explanation of how media can be cryptographically verified without storing original images or videos — and why that distinction matters.

-What gets verified
+What gets recorded

-What does not get stored
+What does not get retained

 Why this matters